 The skin where a corn or callus has formed will be examined.
 Diagnosis is based on symptoms and visual observation of the corn or callus.
 They are easily distinguished by:

-Treatment of calluses and corns usually includes self-care and medication.
+Treatment of calluses and corns usually include self-care and medication.
 In severe cases, minor surgery may be necessary.
-People with diabetes or circulatory problems should always see a medical doctor or podiatrist for treatment.
+People with diabetes or circulatory problems should always see a doctor or podiatrist for treatment.
 Self-treatment may lead to severe infection in these individuals.

 Applying keratin-dissolving medication (such as salicylic acid) can help dissolve calluses and corns more quickly.
 Apply medication carefully, since it contains acid that may damage nearby healthy skin.